 Cold rolled continuously annealed dual-phase steel offers an outstanding combination of strength and drawability as a result of its microstructure, in which a hard martensitic phase is dispersed in a soft ferritic phase.
-This steel grade has a high strain-hardening capacity and low yield strength (Re/Rm), giving it a good strain-redistribution capacity, and thus good drawability.
+This steel grade has a high strain-hardening capacity and high yield strength (Re), giving it a good strain-redistribution capacity, and thus good drawability.

-As a result of strain-hardening, the mechanical properties of the cylinder, especially its yield strength, are superior to those of the initial blank.
+As a result of strain-hardening, the mechanical properties of the cylinder after forming, especially its yield strength, are superior to those of the initial blank.

 Dual-phase steel can be drawn on conventional tools following the usual processing steps for this application, provided the settings are properly adjusted.
 For example, drawing pressure should be increased by approximately 20% compared with steel grade P355NB EN 10120.
 It should be noted that this dual-phase grade is more sensitive to wrinkling and the “springback phenomenon” than the conventional hot rolled steels used for gas cylinders.

 For more information about the forming of dual-phase steel, please contact us for further details and technical assistance.

 All the usual arc welding methods for this application (MAG, GMAW, SAW) can be used.

 Gas cylinders remain in “as welded” condition.
 In joggle and bung joint MAG (Metal Active Gas) arc welding, maximum hardness in the fusion zone must not exceed 300 HV for dual-phase 600, regardless of the parameters.
 However, in areas of high structural stress, heat input should be limited.

 Generally recommended welding consumables:

 SFA/AWS A5.18: ER70S-6

 Based on many years’ practical experience in characterising its products, ArcelorMittal can provide technical assistance in optimising the welding parameters for this application.